sav-smu/sav-smu.github.io/software-toolkits.md

 SOCRATES is still in active development.
 Any suggestions and collaborations are welcomed.

 The source code of SOCRATES is available at [source](https://github.com/longph1989/Socrates) and the benchmark is available at [benchmark](https://figshare.com/s/f2c4959b59cf32da4891).
+More information are available at [SOCRATES website](https://socrates4nn.github.io/).

 ## <a name="sfuzz"></a>sFuzz – Smart Fuzzing Contracts